HOW WE STARTED

 The League of Environmental Educators in Florida, Inc. was officially chartered (#766541) by the State of Florida on January 17, 1983.

-Please take time to review Bob Smith's poem on the history of LEEF, called "ODE ON A FLORIDA LEEF"
+Please take time to enjoy Bob Smith's poem on the history of LEEF, called "ODE ON A FLORIDA LEEF", performed by Grant Livingston.

 Ode on a Florida LEEF